What is the Best Exercise for Lower Back Pain?

 You can do it almost anywhere and at any time of the year.

-Living in the country, I do less walking than I did in town because I have to drive everywhere.
+Living in the country, I walk less than I did in town because I have to drive everywhere.
 Hence for myself, there is a motivation issue.

 Owning a dog would be motivation.
 However, I am not sure my five cats would appreciate the gesture.

-If you do live in town then walking is the perfect exercise.
-Especially if you live close enough to walk to work.
+Walking is the perfect exercise if you live in town, especially if you live close enough to walk to work.

 The best exercise for lower back pain

 The above four forms of exercise are the ones I consider the most for people with lower back pain.

 Is there a best exercise for lower back pain for you?

 The answer is yes, but it depends on key factors, including enjoyment, motivation and community.

 Walking is the most popular exercise I prescribe for people with lower back pain.